hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 The Hadoop distributed file system (HDFS) is the key component of the Hadoop ecosystem.
 HDFS commands, of course, are the commands which responsible for manipulate files for HDFS.

-To use the HDFS commands, first you need to start the Hadoop services using the following command:
+To use the HDFS commands, first you need to start the Hadoop services using the following steps: